1. What is the process to go abroad?

 7. How can I learn more about my options?

-a.
 Easy – contact us!
-Schedule an appointment to meet with a Study Abroad Advisor using our appointment request form.
+Schedule an appointment to meet with an advisor using our appointment request form.

 8. How early should I begin applying?